 Specialty training program guides

-These guides are designed to help you as a doctor if you're starting to think about which specialty training pathway to follow.
+These guides are designed to help doctors who are starting to think about which specialty training pathway to follow.
 They provide an overview of the training program for different specialties, with some tips on preparing your application from the relevant college.

 To practise as a cardiothoracic surgeon in Australia and Aotearoa New Zealand you will need to complete the Surgical Education and Training (SET) through the Royal Australasian College of Surgeons (RACS), followed by specialist training program through the Australian and New Zealand Society of Cardiac and Thoracic Surgeons (ANZSCTS).